ominibyte/richflow/README.md

 #### orderBy(function | Flow.ASC | Flow.DESC | Flow.NUM_ASC | Flow.NUM_DESC)
 This performs a sorting operation on the data based on a given function.
 Flow has internal operations to sort based on descending and ascending order.
 You can provide your own sorting implementation which will normally be submitted to Array.prototype.sort() function.
-*Flow.ASC* and *Flow.DESC* will sort sorted according to each character's Unicode code point value, according to the string conversion of each element with the only difference being that *Flow.ASC* will sort in ascending order and *Flow.DESC* in descending order.
+*Flow.ASC* and *Flow.DESC* will sort according to each character's Unicode code point value, according to the string conversion of each element with the only difference being that *Flow.ASC* will sort in ascending order and *Flow.DESC* in descending order.
 *Flow.NUM_ASC* and *Flow.NUM_DESC* with sort the elements as numbers.

 ```javascript